Richie1212/Coffee-Shop-Sales./README.md

 - Analyze sales performance by product, category, and location
 - Identify high-performing branches and peak business hours
 - Explore customer purchasing trends and behavior over time
-- Measure profitability and **average ticket size
 - Design a real-time dashboard for business intelligence and reporting

 ---